pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "For every complex problem there is an answer that is clear, simple, and wrong."
 --H. L. Mencken

+"Democracy is the theory that the common people know what they want and deserve to get it good and hard."
+--H. L. Mencken

 "Born to multiply
 Born to gaze in to night skies
 All you want's one more Saturday